Apremilast

 Most common possible side effects

-• Other common side effects with apremilast include weight loss, skin rash, tiredness or difficulty sleeping, cough, cold or runny nose, headaches, increased blood pressure and back pain.
-These side effects, if they occur, often lessen with continued treatment.
+• Other common side effects with apremilast include weight loss, tiredness or difficulty sleeping, cough, cold or runny nose, headaches, increased blood pressure and back pain.

-• Depression, mood changes and suicidal behaviour may occur, and this should be discussed with your doctor if you experience such changes in mood.
+• Depression, mood changes and suicidal behavior may occur, and this should be discussed with your doctor if you experience such changes in mood.

 Less common or rare possible side effects